-We will present the results as subgroups regardless of the presence of statistical heterogeneity based on the following two factors:
+We will present the results as subgroups regardless of the presence of statistical heterogeneity based on these factors:

 - Class of antibiotics.
 We will group by pharmacological class, e.g. quinolones, aminoglycosides, penicillins etc. The rationale for this is that different classes may have different effectiveness and side effect profiles. - Spectrum of activity against Pseudomonas aeruginosa (groups with known activity against Pseudomonas aeruginosa versus groups without activity against Pseudomonas aeruginosa.
-This is the most commonly found bacteria in patients with CSOM and its presence is associated with tissue damage.
+This is the most commonly found bacteria in patients with CSOM and its presence is associated with tissue damage. - When the comparison arm is topical antiseptic, we will subgroup by the type of antiseptic used in the comparison arm (e.g. iodines, alcohols, acids).
+This is because different types of antiseptics have different mechanisms of action and therefore the treatment effects and adverse effect profiles are likely to be different. - When the comparison arm is aural toileting, we will subgroup based on the main type of aural toileting method (dry mopping, irrigation, microsuction).
+This is because different aural toileting methods are expected to have different treatment effects and adverse effects due to their intensity (e.g. microsuction is thought to be more a more intense method than dry mopping).